nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start
 1. Ensure you have Java `11` or above installed on your Computer.
 (Installation Guides: [Mac User](https://www.geeksforgeeks.org/how-to-install-java-on-macos/), [Windows User](https://phoenixnap.com/kb/install-java-windows))

-2. Download the latest `longtimenosee.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-2/tp/releases).
+2. Download the latest `LTNS.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-2/tp/releases).

-3. Move the file to a folder of your choice, in particular where you want the application to be stored on your computer.
+3. Move the file to a folder of your choice, in particular, where you want the application to be stored on your computer.

 4. Double-click the file to start the app.
 The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
 ![Ui.png](./images/Ui.png)